Dinorwic Railway: History

 Although the railway was a significant improvement on what went before, it had a number of limitations.
 It passed over land that was not owned by the quarry, so rent had to be paid to the landowners.
 It used three inclines along its route as it descended; working these slowed traffic and required extra manpower.
-More difficult still was the fact that most quarry workings were below the level of the line's upper, southern reaches, and even, in some cases, below the line itself.
+More difficult still was that most quarry workings were below the level of the line's upper, southern reaches, and even, in some cases, below the line itself.
 By the early 1840s it was clear that as quarry production expanded further a newer, more efficient railway was needed.
 In 1841 work began on the replacement Padarn Railway, which opened on 3 March 1843.

 The Dinorwic Railway ceased operations in May 1843 and had been "wholly removed" by 1850.